johame72/OpenAI-Model-Directory/README.md

 # 📜 OpenAI Model Directory

 Welcome to the **OpenAI Model Directory**.
-This Python utility lets you quickly check the list of models available for your OpenAI API key when executed in the terminal.
+This Python utility lets you quickly check the models available for your OpenAI API key when executed in the terminal.

 ## 📌 Highlights

 Based on the metadata provided, `gpt-4` stands out as the most advanced model:

-🔸 Recent Model ID suggests it's newer than models like `gpt-3.5-turbo` and `davinci`.
+🔸 Recent Model ID suggests it's newer than `gpt-3.5-turbo` and `davinci`.

 🔸 Owned by the primary "openai", indicating it's not a test model.